AndresCardosoP/Brain-Wave/README.md

     ```sh
     cd src
     flutter clean && flutter pub get # Install dependencies
-    flutter run
+    flutter build apk && flutter install # Build the apk then install on the android device
-> **Note:** You must have flutter installed to run the application, follow this documentation if needed: https://docs.flutter.dev/get-started/install
+> **Note:** You must have flutter and atleast one android emulator installed, or a physical android phone to run the application, follow this documentation if needed: https://docs.flutter.dev/get-started/install

 ### Login Page
 The login page allows users with existing accounts to authenticate by entering